 Client accounts are reviewed frequently by investment personnel, traders, client service and compliance departments.
-Substantially all of the accounts are monitored on a portfolio accounting system which provides comprehensive on-going analysis of performance, asset allocation and the relative and absolute performance.
-Additional review of an account may be triggered by performance variance, changes in market conditions, specific events in a portfolio holding or changes in client circumstances.
-Clients are responsible to keep ASM informed as to any personal changes in their financial condition or investment objectives.
+Substantially all of the accounts are monitored on a portfolio accounting system which provides comprehensive on-going analysis concerning performance, asset allocation and the relative and absolute performance of specific portfolio holdings.
+Additional reviews of an account may be triggered by performance variance, changes in market conditions, specific events in a portfolio holding or changes in client circumstances.
+Clients are responsible to keep ASC informed as to any personal changes in their financial condition or investment objectives.

 Portfolio managers review accounts continuously.
 The review is facilitated by comparing the equity, balanced and fixed accounts' portfolio positions against a model portfolio.
 The portfolio accounting system provides weekly audit reports which help to identify differences between the model performance and each client's performance.
 Trading, client service and compliance departments also review the audit reports.
-ASM uses a front end trading system to compare client imposed restrictions and investment policy guidelines to their respective portfolios.
-The front end systems will help prevent violations of restricted activities and identify other potential conflicts or violations.
+ASC uses a front-end trading system to compare client-imposed restrictions and investment policy guidelines to their respective portfolios.
+The front-end systems will help prevent violations of restricted activities and identify other potential conflicts or violations.
 The client accounts are reconciled via DTC every day and in some cases via reconciliations with custodial statements on a less frequent basis.

 Clients managed via separately managed accounts receive performance reports, portfolio holdings reports and our market outlook letter at least quarterly.
 Some clients receive these and other reports more frequently upon request.
 Clients receive monthly custodial statements and have the opportunity to receive transaction confirmations.
-We strongly recommend that clients compare their custodial statements to our portfolio holding reports and contact us if there are questions.
 In certain wrap programs the sponsor provides the client with performance and portfolio holding data.